 The string prefix "this." tells us that the variable is in the Data Table.
 So the sample_id in the Table of the Data tab will be used as the SampleName in the task CramToBamFlow.
 Looking at the data table (screenshot below) confirms that the string "sample_id" is the header for the samples.
 Because it matches the attribute, the workflow will be able to find the right input file when launched, and the run will succeed.

 If your output attributes have the format "this.your_filename", the workflow will write output metadata to the "your_filename" column of the data table.
 You'll see the additional metadata for these output files in the data table after a successful run.

-Whether or not you write to the data table, you can find the output files in your workspace Google bucket by clicking on "Files" in the left column of the Data tab:
+Whether or not you write to the data table, you can find the output files in your workspace Google bucket by clicking on the "Files" icon in the left column of the Data tab:

-Note about output file folders: Each time you Launch a workflow, a unique submission ID is assigned.
+Note about output file folders: Each time you Launch a workflow, Terra will assign a unique submission ID to that submission.
 This submission ID is also the name of the output folder in the workspace Google bucket.
 Outputs from multiple submissions of the same workflow in the same workspace will not be overwritten since they are in different submission ID folders.

-Note that to run the exercises you will need to clone this workspace to your own billing project.
+Note that to run the exercises you will need to clone the workspace to your own billing project.